Resin Bound Driveway Maintenance Guide

-A light pressure wash a couple of times a year is usually enough to keep any resin bound surface fresh looking.
+This followed by a light pressure wash is usually enough to keep any resin bound surface fresh looking.

 In saying that, accidents and weather can create some problems.